syncfusion-content/wpf-docs/wpf/SfDataGrid/Clipboard-Operations.md

 ### **Paste a cell into many cells**

-By default, user can copy one cell and paste it into another cell when Cell Selection is enabled in SfDataGrid.
+By default, you can copy one cell and paste it into another cell when Cell Selection is enabled in SfDataGrid.
 The below code shows how to copy one cell and paste it into all the selected cells by overriding [PasteToCell](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCutCopyPaste~PasteToCell.html) method in [GridCutCopyPaste](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCutCopyPaste.html) class.

 {% tabs %}
 {% highlight c# %}